ccoutant/gabi-stage/docsrc/elf/05-symtab.rst

 definitions and references.
 A symbol table index is a subscript into this array.
 Index 0 both designates the first entry in the table and serves as the undefined symbol index.
-The contents of the initial entry are specified in :ref:`first-symbol-table-entry`.
+The contents of the initial entry are specified in :numref:`Section {number}, {name} <first-symbol-table-entry>`.

 .. tabularcolumns:: l r